Taking Care of Your Grandchildren

 When grandkids comes over to stay with you, don’t use old cribs or baby furniture that your own kids might have used many years ago.
 Though these items may have served your kids just fine and have undeniable nostalgic appeal, they may not meet current safety standards, might be covered in lead paint, and may be worn down.
 Equipment needs to be in good condition and up to current safety standards.

 The Internet can be a great resource, and your grandkids may astound you with their ability to navigate a computer keyboard or an Internet search engine.
-As technology has improved, it’s become an integral part of school and kids’ lives.
+As technology has improved, it’s become a huge part of kids’ lives.
 But it’s important to reduce risks that kids might be exposed to online.

 Also, it’s wise to create a screen name that protects a child’s real identity.
 And consider adding house rules for computer use, such as: never give your name or address on the computer and never click on pop-up ads or offers to buy things.